QRemy/EAS_2025_gammapy/README.md

 `git pull`

-The solution of the excercise in the notebooks will be uploaded during the session.
+The solution of the exercises in the notebooks will be uploaded during the session.